 "That poor little girl," Deveau said.
 "And that's really all she was, just a little girl." (pp. A1, A6)

 It is important to note that the newspaper article clearly indicates that the Reynolds grave sites are in Hell Hollow in Voluntown and that they have been unmarked for decades.
 A broken concrete marker with "Maude" imprinted on it exists beyond Hell Hollow on an old homestead in the nearby town of Sterling, near the Cedar Swamp Cemetery.
 The Sterling marker may be a hoax aimed at paranormal investigators, as concrete is not a traditional material for headstones.
 The dates on the marker are also much earlier than the 1890 date mentioned in the article.
 Furthermore, the marker is not mentioned in historical cemetery transcriptions.
+In 2013 a gravestone was found in the former Voluntown Methodist Church (Shea).

 A separate legend concerns a screaming ghost in the forest.
 The ghost is said to be that of a Native American woman murdered by British soldiers in colonial times.
 A more likely explanation would be frightening human-like screams known to be produced by fishers and foxes; both of these elusive animals can be active in daytime.